GQCG-edu/master-thesis-article/instructions.md

 <img src="media/overleaf_project_RO_annotated.png" width="400">
 </p>

-- The overleaf menu opens at the left of the screen.
+- The Overleaf menu opens at the left of the screen.
 Next, click on *copy project* under the tab *Actions* to copy the template to an editable project.

 <p align="center">
 <img src="media/overleaf_project_menu.png" width="400">